+In brief, reconstructed 16S genes were pulled from MAG’s and were used as a Basic Local Alignment Search Tool (BLAST) database against which to query the representative sequence from unassigned OTUs.
+Phylogenetic identities of MAGs were assigned using the Genome Taxonomy Database and the associated GTDB-Tk toolkit (Chaumeil et al, in prep).
+MAGs were queried for a putative 16S rRNA gene using the “ssu_finder” command in the CheckM pipeline (Parks et al., 2015).
+All putative 16S genes longer than 300 bp from a single DeMMO site were compiled into a single file for that site.
+Each file was used to create a Standalone BLAST database (version 2.9.0) for that DeMMO site.
+Representative sequences from unassigned OTUs from each DeMMO sample were queried against their respective database with a minimum -evalue of 10-10.
+If a representative OTU sequence matched a MAG’s reconstructed 16S gene, the taxonomic assignment given to the MAG was also given to that OTU.
+When a single representative OTU sequence returned a hit for more than one MAG, the sequence with the lower evalue and better alignment was determined to be the appropriate assignment.
+More detailed methods and MAG sequences can be found in (Momper et al. 2019 in prep).

-We performed statistical analyses on the rarefied OTU table using QIIME and the Vegan (Oksanen et al., 2019) and Ecodist (Goslee & Urban, 2007) packages in R. To illustrate alpha diversity as number of observed OTU’s within each DeMMO community, we sampled the rarefaction data at a depth of 9,760 reads.
-To illustrate beta diversity among DeMMO communities, we performed hierarchical clustering on a representative subset of the communities at the family level using the Bray-Curtis dissimilarity metric in Ecodist (bcdist function).
-Using the resulting dissimilarity matrix, we generated a dendrogram of DeMMO communities with stacked bar plots illustrating community composition at the family level.
-For the purposes of visualizing taxonomic data here, we binned taxa that comprised less than 5% of communities as “Less Abundant Taxa”.
-To further illustrate beta diversity using our entire dataset of DeMMO communities including all replicates and controls, we performed nonmetric multidimensional scaling (NMDS) with Vegan on communities at the family level using the metaMDS function Bray-Curtis metric with default parameters and a dimension size of 2.
-To illustrate taxonomic contribution to the resulting ordination, we used the envfit function in Vegan to fit vectors of each family using default parameters and a permutation size of 1,000.
-We mapped vectors with p-values less than 0.006.
-To determine statistically different families between fluid and mineral-hosted biofilm communities, we used the Kruskal-Wallis rank sum test with a p-value threshold of 0.05 after false discovery rate correction (Steinberger, 2016).
+We performed statistical analyses on the rarefied OTU table using QIIME and the Vegan (Oksanen et al., 2019) and Ecodist (Goslee & Urban, 2007) packages in R. Alpha diversity was calculated using QIIME in terms of species richness (number of observed OTUs), evenness (Chao1 and Simpson), and diversity (Simpson, Faith’s, and Shannon).
+To illustrate beta diversity among DeMMO communities, we visualized DeMMO communities with stacked bar plots illustrating OTU community composition binned at the family level.
+Families that comprised less than 5% of communities we binned as “Less Abundant Taxa”.
+To further illustrate beta diversity using our entire dataset of DeMMO communities including all replicates and controls, we performed nonmetric multidimensional scaling (NMDS) with Vegan on communities at the OTU level using the metaMDS function Bray-Curtis metric with default parameters and a dimension size of 2.
+We used NCBI BLAST to search for the closest relatives of OTUs of interest (blast.ncbi.nlm.nih.gov).

 2.5 | Microbial Cell Density Estimates